-- · Class prices
+- Class prices

 - Realistic membership revenue goals

 - Maintenance costs

 - Taxes

-- · Rent and utilities
+- Rent and utilities

-- · Materials and merchandise
+- Materials and merchandise

-In your funding section, you'll specify what assistance you need, how long you need it, and how you plan to use it.
-You'll want to be as detailed as possible, so banks and investors feel completely confident that your business is a good investment-which of course it is!
+In the funding section you'll specify what assistance you need, how long you need it, and how you plan to use it to a bank or investor.
+You'll want to be as detailed as possible so they are completely assured your business is a good investment - which of course it is!